bigcommerce/dev-docs/docs/stencil-docs/javascript-and-event-hooks/customizing-javascript.md

 }
 ```

-Note that the `console.log(this.context.themeImageSizes);` statement will report the configured image size, following the `"Hello World"` message previously defined in the [Customizing JavaScript for Individual Pages](#customizing-javascript_customizing) above.
+Note that the `console.log(this.context.themeImageSizes);` statement will report the configured image size, following the "Hello World!" message previously defined in the [Customizing JavaScript for Individual Pages](#customizing-javascript_customizing) above.

 ```
 [/assets/js/theme/product.js]: Hello World!